brian-lamb-software-engineer/php-ngserver/README.md

 php-ngserver
 ------------

-This is a php server middleware using browser sync combined with gulp-connect-php, and is intended to use your php proxy, such as php-fpm, which you will need in working order and running to use.
-By default it uses the proxy port 9000, and the site is accessible on port 3000.
+This is a php server that uses gulp-connect-php, and combines with browserSync.
+ It has a much quicker setup time than Apache, Nginx, or lighttpd.
+It's intended to be a quick and easy drop-in node.js based PHP server for testing your site during development. or Its not for production since it has a blocking IO, hence isn't multi threaded.

 Setup instructions
 ------------------
--place outside of your project root,
+-place the entire module inside your project root
--install package dependencies npm install,
+-add the php-ngserver directory to your .gitignore if applicable -install package dependencies by switching directories into php-ngserver, then `npm install`
--point path to your application root where your index.php file is located -run gulp to start server
+-In router.php, point the `$publicDir` path to your application root where your index.php file is located
+-adjust ports if necessary
+-run `gulp` to start server

+BrowserSync should launch your browser automatically, depending on your particular environment setup, e.g. if your browser is on the same box as your running gulp on, or that you properly have X11 tunnel configured and a browser installed to the box your shelled into if not.
+Otherwise, the external url has been testing and is working. e.g.
+192.168.1.11:3000.

+Check if you need to customize any browserSync and gulp-connect-php options if it doesnt load out of the box, but the defaults should be enough.

-Alternatively to placing this package outside of your project root, you can -place it inside your project root, then either comment out the publicDir path, -then use an index.php inside your project root
--- or adjust the publicDir path accordingly.
+Alternatively to placing this package inside your project root, you can -place it above and or outside your project root, then just adjust the `$publicDir` path accordingly.

-Be careful if you already have an index.php in your project root, if your going with this latter option, since this package contains an index.php file that you probably dont want to overwrite yours with.

 Current issues
 --------------
-The browserSync main page accessible on port 3001 one is linking the site to be on port 3002, but its on port 3000, something will need to be edited next to fix this.
+-